neolit123/go-hibernate-later/README.md

 ## Usage

 - Start the application as administrator.
-- To exit the application right click the taskbar icon and select 'Exit'.
+- To exit the application, right click the taskbar icon and select 'Exit'.
 - Hold your mouse over the icon to see some information like the timeout, idle time and requests.